 The next graph below shows clearly that the number of cases and deaths steadily dropped since the vaccination was introduced.
 But as I’ve already pointed out, the assumption that the drop was entirely due to the vaccine isn’t plausible.
 The increased availability of vitamin A would certainly have played a part.

-And two other vitamins – C and D - were on the ascent and would also have helped people resist infection.
-The increasing popularity of vitamin C, based on the pioneering work of my mentor Linus Pauling, as well as vitamin D for preventing rickets, which we now know also plays an important role in immunity., are unsung heroes.
+And two other vitamins – C and D – were on the ascent and would also have helped people resist infection.
+The increasing popularity of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…, based on the pioneering work of my mentor Linus Pauling, as well as What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. for preventing rickets, which we now know also plays an important role in immunity., are unsung heroes.
 As for the MMR vaccine, the graph below shows it was a very late arrival in war against the measles virus.

 Along with many other children in the 60’s, I was given a daily Haliborange supplement containing both vitamins A, C and D. Drinking orange juice and eating oranges and other vitamin C rich fruits had become commonplace.
 Vitamin C intake from diet alone increased from 43mg in 1945 to 59mg in 20003. however many children were also given supplements.
 Vitamin A increased more dramatically from 2908mcg in 1945 to 4370mcg by 1965, coinciding with the decrease in measles deaths prior to vaccination4.